-You can revoke your consent to the storage of your data, e-mail address and its use for sending the newsletter at any time with effect for the future, for example, by clicking on the “unsubscribe” link in the newsletter.
-The legality of any and all data processing operations previously carried out shall not be affected by your revocation.
+You can revoke your consent to the storage of your data, email address, its use for sending the newsletter, as well as the analysis of your data at any time with effect for the future, for example, by clicking on the “unsubscribe” link in the newsletter or have your data deleted (see tab Rights of data subjects – Deletion).
+The legality of the data processing operations that have already taken place remains unaffected by the revocation.

-For more information about privacy at Inxmail, please visit https://www.inxmail.com/data-conditions
+For more information about privacy at Inxmail and Microsoft Dynamics, please visit:

 We have taken technical and administrative security precautions to protect your personal data against loss, destruction, manipulation and unauthorised access.
 All our employees and service providers working for us are obliged to comply with the applicable privacy laws.